medialab/minet/docs/cli.md

 Minet Facebook Comments Command
 ===============================

-Scrape series of comments on Facebook.
+Scrape a Facebook post's comments.

 positional arguments:
   column                      Column of the CSV file containing post urls or a single post url to fetch.